 - How work credits are earned for SSDI eligibility

 - All about SSI

-Bipolar disorder can be considered a disability under both the ADA and SSA when you meet specific criteria.
+Bipolar disorder is covered as a disability under both the ADA and SSA when you meet specific criteria.

 The ADA can protect you from discrimination in many areas, including at your workplace and learning environments.

-Living with bipolar disorder may make you eligible for SSDI or SSI under the Social Security Administration.
+Living with bipolar disorder may make you eligible for SSDI or SSI financial benefits under the Social Security Administration.

 Whether you qualify or not for bipolar disorder disability depends on your work history and current circumstances.
 For both SSDI and SSI, the definition of disability is the same.